elusiveunit/lucid-slider/README.md

 The slider itself is powered by the popular [Flexslider](https://github.com/woothemes/FlexSlider) jQuery plugin.

 **Requires [Lucid Toolbox](https://github.com/elusiveunit/lucid-toolbox)**, which is a plugin with a set of classes used to speed up and automate common tasks.
-This is kept as a separate plugin for easier development and updates. **This plugin will try to install and/or activate Lucid Toolbox** on plugin activation, if it's not available.
-It simply unzips a bundled version to the directory one level above its install location, if it's not there already, and runs `activate_plugin`.
+This is kept as a separate plugin for easier development and updates.

 Lucid Slider is currently available in the following languages: